sigbit/mcp-auth-proxy/README.md

 - **Drop-in OAuth 2.1/OIDC gateway for MCP servers — put it in front, no code changes.**
 - **Your IdP, your choice**: Google, GitHub, or any OIDC provider — e.g. Okta, Auth0, Azure AD, Keycloak — plus optional password.
+- **Flexible user matching**: Support exact matching and glob patterns for user authorization (e.g., `*@company.com`)
 - **Publish local MCP servers safely**: Supports all stdio, SSE, and HTTP transports.
 For stdio, traffic is converted to `/mcp`.
-For SSE/HTTP, it’s proxied as-is.
+For SSE/HTTP, it's proxied as-is.
 Of course, with authentication.
 - **Verified across major MCP clients**: Claude, Claude Code, ChatGPT, GitHub Copilot, Cursor, etc. — the proxy smooths client-specific quirks for consistent auth.

 ---